vinniewrote/fast-model-register/README.md

 1. Add Storybook for better module UI management
 2. Include testing (jest to get quickly up and running)
+3. Refactor the Swap Cash module to calculate in a cleaner way.

 ### In the project directory, you can run: